InfoTracer Opt Out Guide

 Timelines, Verification & What to Expect

-Most requests are processed within 3–10 days.
+Processing usually takes 3–10 days, but user reports include failed or unresolved attempts, so save proof and follow up if the listing remains visible.
 Check both the page and your inbox, including Spam.
 If nothing changes after 10 days, use the site’s contact option and resubmit once with the same identifiers.
 Ask for deletion and keep the message as proof.
 If you’re tracking multiple listings, label your screenshots by date and match so you can follow up consistently without redoing every step.

 Edge Cases & Troubleshooting